 The main character of Felix was a little overwrought in how skeptical he was of everything, and his extreme rationalizing created a slower atmosphere for me.
 Scary moments were consistently downplayed, sucking the spooky guts out of the story and lending itself to my question of if anything truly scary was going to happen because any time I thought something creepy was afoot, Felix came in and just Debbie Downer’ed all over the place.

 He’s a dream killer, is what he is.

 But, at the same time, this overly skeptical take on the haunted house story was fresh (for me) and different and believable, if not insistent.
-It kept me intrigued enough to keep paying attention to the more mundane elements.
-Because seriously, was anything really scary ever going to happen?
-There was only one way to find out.
-PAY ATTENTION.
+It kept me intrigued enough to pay attention to the more mundane elements.
+Because seriously, was anything really scary ever going to happen!?
+There was only one way to find out – keep reading.

 The gist is this: Felix Allsey needs to write a book that’s actually going to sell before he loses his fed-up wife and his livelihood.
 Felix stays in haunted locations the world over and then writes about his experiences.
 So far, none of his work has caught fire.
 When the owner of the infamous Rotter House agrees to let him stay in the decrepit Victorian for 13 nights, Felix is convinced the resulting book is the one that will finally bring him the success he needs to turn his life around.

 To spice things up, enter Thomas – Fexlis’ former friend, and haunted house sleepover partner, with whom he has a contentious relationship after some unspeakable event between them.
 Felix asks Thomas to work with him at Rotter House to get their friendship back on track and enjoy the “inevitable” success of the book together.
 There was too much history to throw it all away now.